MerylMalezieux/hr-detection-gui/README.md

 ## Load the dictionnaries into Python and work with the data

-When your datasets are saved, you can open them in a python environment using something like this:
+When your datasets are saved, you can load them in a python environment using something like this:

 ```bash
 import os